How to Become a Registered Health Information Technician (RHIT)

 Lakeland Community College is located in Kirtland, Ohio, and offers a two-year health information management technology program.
 This CAHIIM-accredited program prepares graduates in essential skills such as medical coding, handling electronic medical records and electronic health records, and healthcare data analysis and revenue models.

-Lakeland’s program 65-credit program aims to prepare its graduates to demonstrate entry-level competencies in health information management.
+Lakeland’s 68-credit program aims to prepare its graduates to demonstrate entry-level competencies in health information management.
 It includes courses such as anatomy and physiology; introduction to health information management; healthcare records and documentation; healthcare applied information systems and services; outpatient procedure coding; pathophysiology; and analyzing healthcare data.
-Coursework includes two clinical practicum and seminar experiences.
+Coursework includes one clinical practicum and seminar experience.

 Lakeland Community College also offers a 24- to 25-credit medical coding certificate.
 Medical coding certificate courses are applicable toward the A.A.S. degree.